 Many people have a variety of financial needs, not all of which can be addressed at the same time, and even some that appear contradictory.
 By keeping the following tips in mind, your odds of selecting the best advisor for your unique situation vastly improves.

-Pro tip: SmartAsset has a tool where they will ask you a few questions and then match you with three financial advisors that would be the best fit for your individual needs.
+Pro tip: SmartAsset has a tool where they will ask you a few questions and then match you with three financial advisors so you can determine who will be the best fit for your individual needs.

 1. Understand Your Own Financial Needs